oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/board_test/README.md

 # `Board Test` Sample
-The `Board Test` sample is a reference design contains tests to check FPGA board interfaces and reports the following metrics:
+The `Board Test` sample is a reference design that contains tests to check FPGA board interfaces and reports the following metrics:

 - Host-to-device global memory interface bandwidth
 - Kernel clock frequency